 Commenting on the grant, Chief Medical Officer and Interim CEO of Ablatus Therapeutics , Dr Natalie Hayes, said: “This is an enormous opportunity for Ablatus to build on the important work we have already done to complete development of what will be a game-changing treatment for patients with tumours.
 We are especially pleased to be able to bring this exciting new technology to local patients here in Cambridge, when we start our first clinical study in Addenbrooke’s Hospital.”

-- Abbott: a healthcare technology & medical device leaderMedical Devices & Pharma
+- HMI innovation in medical device development is essentialMedical Devices & Pharma

 - Diabetes: as cases increase, so do healthcare solutionsMedical Devices & Pharma